Climate of Myanmar: Climate change

-Predicted future Köppen climate classification in Myanmar, 2071-2100.
+Predicted future Köppen climate classification in Myanmar, 2071–2100.

 Visualisation of average annual temperature anomaly in Myanmar, 1901 to 2020.

+Climate projections show that the mean temperature may increase by about 0.9–2.7 °C by the late 21st century, depending on the emissions scenario.
+The strongest warming is expected during the hot-dry season and in central regions, with some months reaching increases of up to ~3.6 °C. Precipitation projections do not show a uniform trend.
+Instead, rainfall is expected to vary by region and season, with decreases in some areas and increases of up to about 40–60% in others, as well as changes in seasonal patterns.

-Some researchers and organizations have predicted that climate impacts could pose a hazard.
-To combat any potential hardships, the government of Myanmar has displayed interest in expanding its use of renewable energy and lowering its level of carbon emissions.
+As of 2018, the government of Myanmar has displayed interest in expanding its use of renewable energy and lowering its level of carbon emissions.
 Groups involved in helping Myanmar with the transition and move forward include the UN-Habitat, the UN Environment Programme, and the Ministry of Natural Resources and Environmental Conservation under Myanmar Climate Change Alliance (MCCA) Programme, funded by the European Union.

 In April 2015, it was announced that the World Bank and Myanmar would enter a full partnership framework aimed to better access to electricity and other basic services for about six million people and expected to benefit three million pregnant woman and children through improved health services.
 Myanmar has also acquired funding and proper planning, which is intended to better prepare the country for the impacts of climate change by enacting programs which teach its people new farming methods, rebuild its infrastructure with materials resilient to natural disasters, and transition various sectors towards reducing greenhouse gas emissions.

-To this end the country has also entered the United Nation's Paris Agreement in 2016, created the Myanmar National Climate Change Policy in 2017, submitted its new climate action plan to the UN Framework Convention on Climate Change, and developed the Myanmar Climate Change Strategy & Action Plan.
+To this end the country has also entered the United Nations' Paris Agreement in 2016, created the Myanmar National Climate Change Policy in 2017, submitted its new climate action plan to the UN Framework Convention on Climate Change, and developed the Myanmar Climate Change Strategy & Action Plan.
 At the same time, Myanmar's state technical capacity to conduct international climate change negotiations and implement environmental agreements remains limited and the country requires external assistance in improving its technical capacities.